Home » Resources » Case Studies »

 A requirement for on-site demolitions was identified and a suitable area was selected but due to use of the adjacent site area, the use of conventional explosives was not permitted.

-Following the large volumes of live explosive ordnance (or ordnance which could not be deemed to be FFE) discovered on-site, local police/military EOD teams could not support the project – and all UXO disposal operations were managed directly by 1st Line Defence.
+Following the large volumes of live explosive ordnance (or ordnance which could not be deemed to be FFE) discovered on-site, local police/military EOD teams could not support the project – and all UXO Disposal operations were managed directly by 1st Line Defence.

 Thermite lances were utilised as the primary disposal method to help reduce the risk associated with using plastic explosives for demolitions.
 Alarmed and monitored explosives storage magazines were installed on-site to hold the UXO finds until disposal operations were carried out.